What is Cashmere ?

 Most cashmere loyalists will never touch detergent on their cashmere clothes.
 Nothing harsher than baby shampoo would do for washing .
 You can use a liquid wool detergent also.
 In the final rinse a spoonful of hair conditioner – with the logic that the hair of the goat will benefit from what we use on our hair.This will make your garment smooth and softer.

+After sometime the water will be absorbed by the towel.
+Now you can lay the clothing flat on a drying rack.
 Lay flat to dry.
 Keeping the wet items on a clean towel will absorb extra water.
 If you hang wet cashmere fabric the fibers will stretch out of shape.Ensure that the garment is smooth when drying.
 If there are wrinkles when drying they may get set like that even when dry

 If you have a feeling that your cashmere garment has distorted, stretched or shrunk during wash, shape it when it is still wet to your preferred shape.
 The fibers are very weak and pliable when wet and will dry in the exact shape that you place them when wet.